setsal/2019_AIS3_NS_project/README.md

 #### Run the backend server

-1.  change the location in `main.py line 14` to match your computer environment
+1. Change the location in `main.py line 14` to match your computer environment
 2. Run the server
 ```
 python main.py